Insurgency in Balochistan

 Baloch separatists argue they are economically marginalised and poor compared to the rest of Pakistan.
-China has invested $46 billion in the region.
 The Balochistan Liberation Army, designated as a terrorist organisation by Pakistan, the United Kingdom and the United States, is the most widely known Baloch separatist group.
 Since 2000 it has conducted numerous deadly attacks on Pakistani military troops, police, journalists, civilians and education institutions.
 Other separatist groups include Lashkar-e-Balochistan and the Balochistan Liberation United Front (BLUF).

-By 2005, the insurgency by Baloch separatists had once again resurged in Iran.
-The fight over the Iranian Baloch region bordering Pakistan has "not gained" as much ground as the conflict in Pakistan.
-Though since the mass unrest in Iran following the death of Mahsa Amini in 2022, protests and unrest in Iran's Sistan and Baluchistan province have surged, resulting in a bloody crackdown by the Iranian regime on its Baloch population.Human rights activists have accused nationalist militants, Government of Pakistan and Iran of human rights abuses in its suppression of the insurgency.